HOW MUCH DO OWNER-OPERATORS PAY IN TAXES?

 Over $640,60037%

 Most owner-operators fall in the 12% to 24% brackets after deductions.
+The key word is "after" — our Tax Deduction Spreadsheet tracks 50+ write-offs so you maximize deductions and stay in the lowest bracket possible.
 The standard deduction for 2026 is $16,100 for single filers ($32,200 married filing jointly), which reduces your taxable income before the brackets apply.

 Remember: these are marginal rates.
 If your taxable income is $80,000, you don't pay 22% on all of it.
 You pay 10% on the first $12,400, 12% on the next $38,000, and 22% only on the amount above $50,400.